tensorush/gpu-toolkit/README.md

 > ### _Any contributions, corrections or optimizations are very welcome!_ :hugs:

-### :warning: Purpose of this repo is to showcase minimal CUDA C++ kernel implementations of popular algorithms.
+### :warning: The purpose of this repo is to showcase minimal CUDA C++ kernel implementations of popular algorithms.
 For this reason most implementations aren't optimized and contain only GPU kernels.

-If you seek optimized solutions you should refer to [NVIDIA CUDA-X Libraries](https://developer.nvidia.com/gpu-accelerated-libraries).
+### :sparkles: If you seek optimized solutions you should refer to [NVIDIA CUDA-X Libraries](https://developer.nvidia.com/gpu-accelerated-libraries).
 In case you're curious about optimizing custom kernels, have a look at the following CUDA C++ programs:

 - #### Multi-stream execution - [Matrix addition program](https://github.com/tensorush/CUDA-Hackers-Toolkit/blob/master/Algorithms/Mathematical-Algorithms/Linear-Algebra/matrix_addition.cu)